Overview

 About Rouge Beach Park & Rouge Marsh, Scarborough, Ontario, Canada

-Rouge River that flows from Oak Ridges Moraine to Lake Ontario, forms the provincially significant wetland, Lower Rouge Marsh at it southern end – where it meets Lake Ontario.
-Past the marsh, the Rouge river flows into Lake Ontario through a sandy channel.
-The expansive sandy beach at Lake Ontario, is one of the eleven swimmable beaches in City of Toronto.
+Rouge River that flows from Oak Ridges Moraine to Lake Ontario, forms the provincially significant wetland, Lower Rouge Marsh at its southern end – where it meets Lake Ontario.
+Past the marsh, the Rouge River flows into Lake Ontario through a sandy channel.
+The expansive sandy beach at Lake Ontario is one of the eleven swimmable beaches in the City of Toronto.

 What to do at Rouge Beach Park?